jaison-joseph/sign-language-detection/README.md

 $ python app.py
 ```

 To run the training program.
+Please refer to the comments on `genericTrain()` before running the training program.
 ```bash
 $ python train.py
 ```